ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 === "Enterprise"

-    To install a new project with the `composer create-project` command to get latest version of eZ Enterprise, you must first inform the Composer, which token to use before the project folder is created.
+    To install a new project with the `composer create-project` command to get the latest version of eZ Enterprise, you must first inform the Composer, which token to use before the project folder is created.

     To do this, select the correct updates.ez.no channel.
 The following channels are available: